Staff & Leadership

-Pastor Kendra Van Houten grew up in a small community in Michigan.
+Rev. Kendra Van Houten grew up in a small community in Michigan.
 After serving two churches in youth ministry, and working with various Christian youth organizations, Pastor Kendra felt the call into ordained ministry.
 In 2010, when she completed her studies at New Brunswick Theological Seminary, FSRC called her to be the Minister.
-Pastor Kendra is the past president of the Kingston Area Council of Churches, currently serving as Vice President of the Mid-Hudson Classis, and is a member of the Health Alliance Foundation Board.
-Congregation members praise Pastor Kendra not only for her
+Pastor Kendra is the past president of the Kingston Area Council of Churches, has served as Vice President and President of the Mid-Hudson Classis, and served as a member of the Health Alliance Foundation Board and on the Kingston Police Commission.

 Fair Streeters praise Pastor Kendra not only for her preaching but also that she readily shares kind and compassionate pastoral care with each member of the congregation.